PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/contributing_to_tokio.md

 > Note that i added `crate::coop::budget`

-Turns out this doesn't work since.
+Turns out this doesn't work.
 It is still pretty easy to create a future that never yields even though it consumes its whole budget:

 ```rust
 ...